isomerpages/moe-xinminpri/_about-us/Vision, Mission & Values.md

 variant: markdown
 ---
 ## Our Vision ##
-Every Xinminite, a confident citizen of character, ready for the future
+Every Xinminite, anchored in values, ready for the future